devploit/debugHunter/README.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/devploit/dontgo403/issues)

-Discover hidden debugging parameters and uncover web application secrets with debugHunter, your ultimate web exploration companion.
-This Chrome extension intelligently scans websites for debugging parameters and notifies you when it finds a URL with modified responses.
+Discover hidden debugging parameters and uncover web application secrets with debugHunter.
+This Chrome extension scans websites for debugging parameters and notifies you when it finds a URL with modified responses.

 ## Features